chinmaymk/aikit/docs/guide/tools.md

   }
 }

-// Use multiple tools in one conversation const messages = conversation()
-  .system('You are a helpful assistant with access to weather, calculator, and time tools.')
+// Use multiple tools in one request const messages = [ systemText('You are a helpful assistant with access to weather, calculator, and time tools.'), userText(
-  .user("What's the weather in Tokyo?
+    "What's the weather in Tokyo?
 Also, what's 25°C in Fahrenheit?
-And what time is it there?")
+And what time is it there?"
-  .build();
+  ),
+];

-// The AI might need multiple rounds to use all the tools let conversationComplete = false;
+// The AI might need multiple rounds to use all the tools let complete = false;
 let iteration = 0;
 const maxIterations = 3;

-while (!conversationComplete && iteration < maxIterations) {
+while (!complete && iteration < maxIterations) {
   iteration++;
   console.log(`--- Round ${iteration} ---`);